 When should you include references on a resume?

 You should never include references on a resume or a cover letter.
-Your references should be a separate page.
+Your professional references should be a separate template.

 The only time you should include a reference page with your resume is if the listing specifically asks for one.
 You will find that most jobs don’t; however, always double-check the instructions as to what the employer wants you to submit.
 Usually if an employer is asking for references on a job application, you should submit the information as a separate document.